kohlschutter/junixsocket/README.md

 </dependency>
 ```

-For more, optional packages (RMI, MySQL, Jetty, TIPC, server, etc.) see
+For more, optional packages (RMI, MySQL, Jetty, TIPC, server, etc.) and Gradle instructions see
 [here](https://kohlschutter.github.io/junixsocket/dependency.html)

 If you're testing a `-SNAPSHOT` version, make sure that the Sonatype snapshot repository is enabled in your POM: